xhubio/nanook-website/docs/tutorials/transform2dataGenerator.md

   - The call tree of the tables.
 (This is for debugging your test data.
 More on this later.)

-Each time you call the script we generate the same data as we added static data in the table.
+Each time we call the script, we generate the same data since we added static data in the table.
 Only the instanceIds are changing with each call of the script.
-In the next section we replace the static data with a generator.
+In the next section we will replace the static data with a generator.

 > **Note**
 >
 > The example code is located at:
 > src/t2/step3
-> Just type there:
+> In there, simply run:
 > node tdg.js